photographs by Colin Walker

 (…except where noted)

-Let's enjoy the trip as seen through the lens of Colin's camera.
+Let's enjoy the trip as it was captured through the lens of Colin's camera.

 First, we'll meet our crew...

-The fireman and Driver Sam Pearce await the Guard's signal to start.
+The fireman and Driver Pearce await the Guard's signal to start.

 "Turn around and I'll take your picture!"

 Both men are well wrapped up against the cold.
-The fireman, whose name we don't know, wears the usual 'bib and braces' overall and jacket, but he also sports a Tootal scarf and a corduroy cap; both were fashionable accessories for a young man of the day.
-Sam Pearce is more conventionally dressed, his greasetop hat bearing a 'British Railways' enamelled badge.
+The fireman, thought to be Keith Yates, wears the usual 'bib and braces' overall and jacket, but he also sports a Tootal scarf and a corduroy cap; both were fashionable accessories for a young man of the day.
+'Sam' Pearce (his real name was Wallace) is more conventionally dressed, his greasetop hat bearing a 'British Railways' enamelled badge.
 His leather belt is secured with a short length of wire.

 Driver Pearce and his fireman have probably just relieved another Grantham crew, who would themselves have taken over the footplate from Frodingham men at some point between Louth and Boston, depending on how the trains were running.